mhagiwara/paper-reviews/mt.md

   - Bilingual dictionary (for filtering) + training classifiers -> from parallel sentences
   - Article selection: sentence overlap + date window overlap, sentence selection: length, half the words have translation in the other sentence

+* Pacale Fung and Percy Cheung: Mining Very-Non-Parallel Corpora: Parallel Sentence and Lexicon Extraction via Bootstrapping and EM.
+EMNLP 2004 http://www.aclweb.org/anthology/W04-3208
+  - Very-Non-Parallel Corpora - even including off-topic sentences
+  - "find-one-get-more" - document found to contain one pair of parallel sentences must contain others even if the documents are judged to be of low similarity
+  - cf. "find-topic-exact-sentence" - find similar document pairs then look for exact parallel sentences
+  - IBM Model 4 EM to learn to find bilingual lexicon, EM initialized by parallel corpora
+  - Bilingual lexical matching score (bilingual pair co-occurrence normalized by each word) for parallel, comparable, and quasi-comparable corpora

 Pivot Approaches
 ----------------